 Early athlete tracking sports systems involved simple technology like basic, portable heart-rate monitors and step-meters.
 Many systems still use this older tech but also boast an impressive array of other features, too.

 Now, wearable technologies and advances in connectivity mean that athlete tracking systems will soon be non-negotiable for athletes at all levels.
-Not to mention the massive impact artificial intelligence is expected to make in the sporting world.
+Not to mention the massive impact artificial intelligence development services are expected to make in the sporting world.

 The impressive benefits of athlete performance tracking